Two Seconds: Plot

-John is a hunched, nervous depressed wreck, with Shirley nagging him.
-Shirley: "How long you gonna keep on being like this?
-Makes me sick to look at ya.
-Why don't you go out and get yourself a job?"
-John: "I can't get one.
-I tried".
-Shirley: "You can go back to riveting."
-John: "I can't go back to that, not ever since Bud ...
-I can't climb ... when I get up there, my head swims, I get sick, afraid, I gotta hold on.
-One minute he was standing there talking to me and the next he was flying through space, his fingers clawing, trying to catch hold of something and nothing for him to grab.
-And then when he hit."
-Shirley mocks his nervous condition, sneering, mimicking him: "I can't do it, I can't climb, I'm afraid".
+John is a hunched, nervous, depressed wreck, with Shirley nagging him.
+Shirley mocks his nervous condition, sneering, mimicking him.
 She asks him if he's got any insurance.
 A kindly doctor (Harry Beresford) is called and gives him a tonic.
 John says that it's his nerves.
 The doctor says that John's problem is psychological.

 Shirley is putting a new dress on, new stockings and going out.
-"Where did you get those things?"
-John asks.
-"Tony," Shirley says belligerently.
-"There, how do I look?" she asks.
-"Like what you are", he replies, drily.
-John says that she can't go out looking that way, as his wife.
-Shirley indicates that she has credibility now, "with the other girls", as she's married, "there are things a Mrs. can get away with that a Miss can't".
+John asks where she got them, and when she replies, "Tony", John doesn't like the look and says that she can't go out looking that way as his wife.
+Shirley indicates that she has credibility now "with the other girls", as she's married, and "there are things a 'missus' can get away with that a 'miss' can't."
 Lizzie, the cleaning lady (Dorothea Wolbert), tells Shirley that the landlady is after them for the rent.
 John indicates that they must put this off and pay her later.
-Lizzie indicates that they'll get thrown out: "Her brother's a cop you know".
-Shirley pulls a clip of money out of her stocking.
-"Where did you get that from?"
-John asks.
-"Tony".
-Shirley tells him that the money is an "advance".
-She then tells John that she is trying to get Buds ex-girlfriend Annie, who she met at Bud's funeral, a job at the dance hall.
-Allen: "Not Annie!.
-Annie was Bud's steady company [girlfriend].
-You can't make a tramp out of Annie!"
-Shirley throws a dollar at John Allen as she leaves.
-"Here's a buck in case you need anything".
+Lizzie warns that they'll get thrown out.
+Shirley pulls a clip of money out of her stocking, surprising John.
+When John asks where she got the money, Shirley again replies, "Tony", and tells him that the money is an "advance."
+She then tells John that she is trying to get Bud's ex-girlfriend, Annie, whom she met at Bud's funeral, a job at the dance hall.
+John protests, "You can't make a tramp out of Annie!"
+Shirley throws a dollar at John as she leaves.
+"Here's a buck in case you need anything."